phil-mansfield/gotetra/design/output_proposal.md

 ####Field descriptions

-* `EndiannessFlag` - A flag indicating the endianness of the data in this file. -1 indicates "little endian" byte ordering and 0 indicates "big endian" byte ordering.
+* `Endianness` - A flag indicating the endianness of the data in this file. -1 indicates "little endian" byte ordering and 0 indicates "big endian" byte ordering.
 (I choose these two values because they're the only two int values which are the same for both endiannesses).
 This way files can written and read on two different architectures without ambiguity.
 * `HeaderSize` - The size of the header in bytes.
 Can be checked to ensure consistency.
 * `Cosmo` - Basic information about the cosmology of the simulation that generated this grid.
 Contains some redundant information for ease of use.
 * `Render` - Basic information about the rendering configuration variables.